swapnamoy17/EAST-DenseNet/README.md

 # EAST-DenseNet for English, Hindi and Bengali Scene Text Detection

-Paper for EAST - DenseNet201: https://ieeexplore.ieee.org/abstract/document/9418116
+Our Paper for EAST - DenseNet201: https://ieeexplore.ieee.org/abstract/document/9418116

 This repository is based on EAST by [kurapan](https://github.com/kurapan/EAST), which is a Keras implementation of EAST based on a Tensorflow implementation made by [argman](https://github.com/argman/EAST).